parsec-daniel/parsec-tf-aws/readme.md

-# Welcome to the Parsec AWS Terraform template!
+# Welcome to the Parsec AWS Terraform Template

 ### This package is designed to fully build a Parsec deployment for you in a matter of minutes.